 The Oseberg find is one of the most important archaeological finds in Norway and represents the most comprehensive collection of Viking Age wooden objects in the world.
 Today the artefacts are in alarming conditions due to the conservation methods used a century ago; after excavation in 1904, the most deteriorated wooden objects were treated with alum salts.

 The Saving Oseberg project was launched in 2014 to build on findings made during the Museum of Cultural History’s Alum Research Project (ARP, 2007–13); the overall goal of ARP was to provide a scientific basis for the choice of future preservation strategies for the Oseberg find.
 Saving Oseberg evaluates appropriate options for re-treatment and stabilization of the objects from the collection, based on methods developed in the ARP project and other research groups.
 It is an interdisciplinary project that combines natural and cultural sciences to preserve archaeological wooden artefacts.
 Phase 1 of the project had a three year duration (2014-2016), and research is now continuing in Saving Oseberg Phase 2 - from lab to pilot.

 The aim of the Saving Oseberg project is to prevent and/or stop deterioration of the alum-treated wood objects from the Oseberg find.
 It is important to stabilize and strengthen the artefacts so that they can successfully be preserved for the future.
 The project centres on five main focuses:

 Documentation: document the alum-treated objects for the future.

 Analysis: analyse the degradation processes in alum-treated wood, including mechanical and chemical characterization.

-Neutralization methods: evaluate and develop methods to neutralize wood and stop active deterioration, including removal or inactivation of metal ions.
+Neutralization methods: evaluate and develop methods to neutralize wood and stop active deterioration.

 Conservation methods: test existing polymers and develop new methods and protocols to conserve the Oseberg wood.